Jane Mortifee | Shari Ulrich

 Accessible All ages

-Shari tours much of the year in a variety of configurations: from solo to a trio that includes Julia and fellow High Bar Gang member, Kirby Barber, to a quartet with pianist Cindy Fairbank, and with a full band.
-Shari also performs with BTU and the High Bar Gang, and produces and hosts Vancouver’s SongBird North series (for 23 years) for the Songwriters Association of Canada.
+Shari tours much of the year in a variety of configurations: from solo to trio, quartet and full band.
+She also performs with BTU and the High Bar Gang, and produces and hosts Vancouver’s SongBird North series (for 23 years) for the Songwriters Association of Canada.

 An accomplished and dynamic performer, Shari makes any sized audience feel they are in her living room – drawn in by her insightful lyrics, and her engaging warmth and humour.

-Her ninth solo album, Back To Shore (June 2019, Borealis Records)showcases Ulrich’s award-winning songwriting, musicianship, and vocals at their finest.
-With songs that delve with unique insight into the joys and sorrows of the human condition, Back To Shore brilliantlyreflects the depth, range and caliber of this highly regarded Canadian artist.
+Her ninth solo album, Back To Shore (2019 - Borealis) showcases Ulrich’s award-winning songwriting, musicianship, and vocals at their finest.
+With songs that delve with unique insight into the joys and sorrows of the human condition, Back To Shore brilliantly reflects the depth, range and caliber of this highly regarded Canadian artist.

 Jane Mortifee's first love is singing and she has performed as a guest soloist on numerous television and live musical specials such as the Canada Day Special, The David Foster Special, and as an opening act for Bob Newhart at Expo ’86.
 She was a regular background singer on the Tom Jones, Paul Anka, and Rolf Harris TV series.
 She has also performed in many solo concerts, as well as in various club bands over the years.
 A career highlight for Jane was singing background vocals for Ray Charles.

 Having sung as a background singer on countless albums she finally began recording her own CDs, the first being ‘Conversations’ – a collection of favourite ballads in various musical styling, and her second CD, ‘Give Me Something Real’.
-She has just released her third CD, a full-on R&B collection.
-Future CD projects include a Christmas album of less well-known Christmas songs, and a children’s lullaby album.
-Jane has just released her first novel which is set in South Africa.
+Her third CD 'Get Ready' is a full-on R&B collection.
+Future CD projects include a Christmas album of lesser known Christmas songs, and a children’s lullaby album.
+As if that wasn't enough, Jane has just released her second novel!

 Jane Mortifee has been active in theatre, film, television and the studios doing voice-overs, jingles, and animated series for over thirty years.
 She has been nominated for an Actra Award and three Jessie Awards for her work in ‘John Gray’s Rock and Roll’ and ‘Don Messer’s Jubilee’ and Ann Mortifee’s ‘Reflections on Crooked Walking’.
 She has also performed in numerous theatrical productions including ‘Cabaret’, ‘Jacques Brel is Alive and Well and Living in Paris’, ‘Godspell’, ‘Jubalay’, ‘Starting Here, Starting Now’, ‘Side by Side by Sondheim’, ‘A Closer Walk with Patsy Cline’, John Gray’s ‘Amelia’ and ‘The Tree, The Tower and The Flood’ and Ann Mortifee’s ‘When The Rains Come’, among others.
 She has appeared in episodic television productions of Neon Rider, 21 Jump Street, Danger Bay and Airwolfe, as well as mini-series and feature films including the acclaimed ‘My American Cousin’.